-Raw edge appliqué is a method where elements that will be appliquéd are cut at the finished size, no seam allowance.
-The raw edge is then is either fused, covered with a machine or hand stitch or left to ravel a bit.
-The edge of the design element is not turned to the back as with other appliqué methods.
+Raw edge appliqué is a method where elements that will be appliquéd are cut at the exact size, with no seam allowance.
+The raw edge is then is either fused, covered with a machine or hand stitch, or left to ravel a bit.
+The edges of your appliqué design element are not turned to the back as with other appliqué methods.

 This technique is generally quicker – perfect for beginners to experiment with appliqué or collage design, also used by some highly notable fiber artists creating amazing results.